 Our goal:

-To give our clients the support and the tools necessary for a meaningful transition.
+To provide the support and tools necessary for a meaningful transition.

 BRN is an essential resource for re-emerging citizens with a sexual conviction, providing valuable information critical to re-entry success in areas such as housing, employment, government assistance programs, and compliance with the statutory mandates of probation and registration laws.